-- 1. "Allowable expense" means: - a. charges incurred for needed products, services and accommodations, including, but not limited to, medical care, wage loss, rehabilitation, rehabilitative occupational training and other remedial treatment and care. - b. any reasonable expenses related to the funeral, cremation or burial, - c. reasonable costs for counseling family members of a homicide victim, - d. reasonable costs associated with crime scene cleanup, and - e. reasonable cost of vehicle impound fees associated with the collection and security of crime scene evidence;
+1. "Allowable expense" means:

+a. charges incurred for needed products, services and accommodations, including, but not limited to, medical care, wage loss, rehabilitation, rehabilitative occupational training and other remedial treatment and care.

+- b. any reasonable expenses related to the funeral, cremation or burial, - c. reasonable costs for counseling family members of a homicide victim, - d. reasonable costs associated with crime scene cleanup, and - e. reasonable cost of vehicle impound fees associated with the collection and security of crime scene evidence;

-- 2. "Board" means the Crime Victims Compensation Board created by Section 142.4 of this title; - 3.
-"Claimant" means any of the following persons applying for compensation under the Crime Victims Compensation Act: - a. a victim, - b. a dependent of a victim who has died because of criminally injurious conduct, or - c. a person authorized to act on behalf of any of the persons enumerated in subparagraphs a and b of this paragraph; - 4.
-"Collateral source" means a source of benefit or advantages for economic loss for which the claimant would otherwise be eligible to receive compensation under this act, and which the claimant has received, or which is readily available to the claimant, from any one or more of the following: - a. the offender, - b. the government of the United States or any agency thereof, in the form of benefits, such as social security, medicare and medicaid, a state or any of its political subdivisions or an instrumentality or two or more states, unless the law providing for the benefits or advantages makes them excessive or secondary to benefits under this act, - c. state-required temporary nonoccupational disability insurance, - d. workers ' compensation, - e. wage continuation programs of any employer, - f. a contract providing prepaid hospital and other health care services or benefits for disability. - g. a contract providing prepaid burial expenses or benefits, or - h. proceeds of any contract of insurance payable to the claimant for loss which the victim sustained because of the criminally injurious conduct, except: - (1) life insurance proceeds or uninsured motorist proceeds in an amount of Fifty Thousand Dollars (\$50,000.00) or less shall not be considered a collateral source when computing loss of support, and - (2) life insurance proceeds and proceeds from personal uninsured motorist coverage of any amount shall not be considered a collateral source for computing burial expenses, - 5. a.
-"Criminally injurious conduct" means a misdemeanor or felony which occurs or is attempted in this state, or against a resident of this state in a state that does not have an eligible crime victims compensation program as such term is defined in the federal Victims of Crime Act of 1984; Public Law 98-473, that results in bodily injury, threat of bodily injury or death to a victim which:
+2. "Board" means the Crime Victims Compensation Board created by Section 142.4 of this title;

+3. "Claimant" means any of the following persons applying for compensation under the Crime Victims Compensation Act:

+- a. a victim, - b. a dependent of a victim who has died because of criminally injurious conduct, or - c. a person authorized to act on behalf of any of the persons enumerated in subparagraphs a and b of this paragraph;

+4. "Collateral source" means a source of benefit or advantages for economic loss for which the claimant would otherwise be eligible to receive compensation under this act, and which the claimant has received, or which is readily available to the claimant, from any one or more of the following:

+- a. the offender, - b. the government of the United States or any agency thereof, in the form of benefits, such as social security, medicare and medicaid, a state or any of its political subdivisions or an instrumentality or two or more states, unless the law providing for the benefits or advantages makes them excessive or secondary to benefits under this act, - c. state-required temporary nonoccupational disability insurance, - d. workers' compensation, - e. wage continuation programs of any employer, - f. a contract providing prepaid hospital and other health care services or benefits for disability. - g. a contract providing prepaid burial expenses or benefits, or - h. proceeds of any contract of insurance payable to the claimant for loss which the victim sustained because of the criminally injurious conduct, except: - (1) life insurance proceeds or uninsured motorist proceeds in an amount of Fifty Thousand Dollars (\$50,000.00) or less shall not be considered a collateral source when computing loss of support, and - (2) life insurance proceeds and proceeds from personal uninsured motorist coverage of any amount shall not be considered a collateral source for computing burial expenses, have an eligible crime victims compensation program as such term is defined in the federal Victims of Crime Act of 1984; Public Law 98-473, that results in bodily injury, threat of bodily injury or death to a victim which: